dev-ptera/thebananostand/README.md

 This project has fully automated [GitHub releases](https://github.com/dev-ptera/thebananostand/releases) which are validated and published via a [GitHub Actions pipeline](https://github.com/dev-ptera/thebananostand/actions).

+## Testing

+This project uses Cypress for end-to-end testing.
+In order to run the Cypress tests, run in terminal 1: `yarn start` & in terminal 2: `yarn cypress`.

+All tests are ran using Electron.

 ## Issues / Requests

 Is there either something horribly wrong or do you have a cool feature request?
 Pick one: